 There are no available registration dates at this time.

-The course will be heavily project-based, and will culminate with the production of a final thesis film.
-Early in the semester there will be lecture, film analysis, and short form exercises.
-For the latter half of the term, students will be able to to utilize the many resources at their disposal, including gear, peer collaboration, and in-depth instructor critique, to develop and create their thesis.
+The course will be heavily project-based and will culminate with the production of a final thesis film.
+Early in the semester, there will be lectures, film analyses, and short-form exercises.
+For the latter half of the term, students will be able to utilize the many resources at their disposal, including gear, peer collaboration, and in-depth instructor critique, to develop and create their thesis.

 Past Student Work:

 A New England-based editor and filmmaker, Tom has worked extensively in the worlds of commercial, corporate, and documentary film.
 He has freelanced in Production for over 9 years and is a co-founder of the Maine-based Production company, Tailwind Media.
 As an editor, his work in fiction and documentary film has been shown in numerous festivals.
 In addition to workshops, he currently teaches documentary film in the 30-Week Professional Certificate program at Maine Media College.
 Affiliated with MMW+C for over 6 years, Tom is passionate about teaching storytelling to students of all career paths and skill levels.